buildinspace/peru/docs/architecture.md

 - The name of the plugin directory determines the name of the module type.
-- `fetch exe` is required, and it tells peru what to execute when it wants the plugin to fetch.
+- `sync exe` is required, and it tells peru what to execute when it wants the plugin to sync.
 - `reup exe` is optional; it declares that the plugin supports reup and how to execute it.
-This can be the same script as `fetch exe`, as it is here, in which case the script should decide what to do based on the `PERU_PLUGIN_COMMAND` environment variable described below.
+This can be the same script as `sync exe`, as it is here, in which case the script should decide what to do based on the `PERU_PLUGIN_COMMAND` environment variable described below.
 - `required fields` is required, and it tells peru which fields are